frootlab/frootlab.github.io/_posts/2019-03-19-welcome-at-frootlab.md

 2019-03-20-three-obstacles-in-data-science %}), based on an entirely new [programming paradigm](/blog/tags#CAMP).

-According to our fundamental convictions we release our products as [free and open-source software](https://en.wikipedia.org/wiki/Free_and_open-source_software) to provide universal access to research and education.
+According to our fundamental convictions we release our products as [free software](https://en.wikipedia.org/wiki/Free_and_open-source_software) to provide universal access to research and education.
 Since the application of our products in industrial environments requires stable development and compliance